jmcasebeer/cost_aware_enhancement/README.md

 ## Dataset Setup

-First, you will need to clonse the microsoft scalable noisy speech dataset with:
+First, you will need to clone the microsoft scalable noisy speech dataset with:

 ```bash
 git clone https://github.com/microsoft/MS-SNSD.git
 ```
-Then, you will need to edit the path to the microsoft dataset in the desired config data_gen_config.py file.
+Then, you will need to edit the path to the microsoft dataset in the desired config within the data_gen_config.py file.
 Once this is done, you can run the data generation script with:

 ```bash
 python data_gen.py --cfg <name of config>
 ```

 This can take a while to run.
-Once it has finished generating then you need to edit the paths in your desired config in train_config.py to point to this new dataset.
+Once it has finished generating then you need to edit the paths in your config in train_config.py to point to this new dataset.

 ## Model Training
 The model can then be trained with: